eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals/README.md

 ![2 switches and 3 Dutch signals](./images/DR4018_mixedswitchesandsignals.png)

-This picture was constructed from two pictures from the DR4018 manual by Digikeijs.
+This picture was constructed with cut and paste from two pictures from the DR4018 manual by Digikeijs.

 The next CV-adres-value-combinations must be written to the DR4018: